ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Internal Rating System
-- Develop an internal rating system for yourself,
+- Develop an internal rating system for yourself, this will determine the quality of decisions and work that you and your team produce.
     - Inadequate
     - Adequate
     - Superior